GeraKara/cultural-heritage-knowledge-graph/README.md

-# cultural-heritage-knowledge-graph
-Knowledge Graph for Cultural Heritage and Archaeological Data using RDF, CIDOC CRM, SPARQL and ontology engineering.

 # Cultural Heritage Knowledge Graph

 A semantic knowledge graph for cultural heritage and archaeological data, developed as part of my Diploma Thesis in Computer Engineering and Electronic Systems.